Johnxiaohei/onairvr-client-for-oculus-mobile/README.md

 ## Before Getting Started

-onAirVR consists of two applications - mobile VR client app & contents app on PC.
-This plugin is for client app, and here are plugins for PC contents :
+onAirVR consists of two applications - mobile VR client app & content app on PC.

+Please ensure you have right hardwares :

+* **Google Daydream** or **Oculus Mobile** device
+* **Windows** desktop powered by **NVIDIA graphics**

+If you have a Google Daydream device, check [onAirVR Client for Google VR](https://github.com/onairvr/onairvr-client-for-googlevr).

+This plugin is for client app development, and the plugins for PC content app are belows :

 - [onAirVR Server for Unity](https://github.com/onairvr/onairvr-server-for-unity)
 - [onAirVR Server for UE4](https://github.com/onairvr/onairvr-server-for-ue4)